- Professor of Human-Computer Interaction

 Brief biography

-Professor Cox’s first degree is in Cognitive Science (Hertfordshire), and her MSc is in Human-Computer Interaction (Queen Mary, University of London).
-She was awarded her PhD from the University of Hertfordshire in 2002.
-She became a lecturer in the Computer Science department at University of Hertfordshire before moving to UCL as a Lecturer in 2004.
-She was promoted to full professor in 2017.
+Her academic journey began with a degree in Cognitive Science from the University of Hertfordshire, followed by an MSc in Human-Computer Interaction from Queen Mary and Westfield College, University of London.
+She completed her PhD at the University of Hertfordshire in 2002.
+After beginning her academic career as a Lecturer in Computer Science at Hertfordshire, she joined UCL as a Lecturer in 2004 and was promoted to full professor in 2017.